uche789/understanding-web-development/javascript.md

 }
 ```

-`async`/`async` eliminates the need for promise chaining or nested callbacks
+`async`/`async` eliminates the need for promise chaining and nested callbacks.

 ## Immutable and mutable object